pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Hans Christian Andersen, *The Emperor's New Clothes*

 "We are Anonymous.
 We are Legion.
 We do not forgive.
 We do not forget.
 Expect us."
---Anonymous

 "Transire suum pectus mundoque potiri"
 "Rise above oneself and grasp the world"
 --Archimedes

 "It is the mark of an educated mind to be able to entertain a thought without accepting it."